suit-wg/suit-report/draft-ietf-suit-report.md

 document refers to boot, any boot-specific operations described are equally applicable to starting an executable in an OS context.

+The term "Reporting Engine" is used as a conceptual function that collects reporting information from a Manifest Processor and decides whether to emit report output.
+A Reporting Engine is not required to be a separate implementation component.
+Implementations may expose this function through one or more internal APIs.
+This document specifies the report format and externally observable semantics; it does not specify a mandatory local API.

 # The SUIT\_Record {#suit-record}

 The SUIT\_Record is a record of a decision taken by the Manifest Processor.